refena/refena/refena/doc/redux.md

 It will also catch any errors thrown by `refresh()` and update the state to `AsyncValue.withError`.

+Additionally,
+it stores the previous value into `AsyncValue.loading` and `AsyncValue.error`, so you can still show the previous value while loading or while an error occurred.

 Consuming `AsyncValue` is easy:

 ```dart